 November has been a weird and wonderful month this year.
-I crapped out a novel and I actually kind of had a good time with it, so here’s a story about all the heartwarming lessons I learned while trying to write an imouto incest fetish story.
+I pooped out a novel and actually kind of had a good time with it, so here’s a story about all the heartwarming lessons I learned while trying to write an imouto fetish story.

-#1 I appreciate wincest on a whole new level now
+#1 I appreciate imoutos on a whole new level now

 Before, I could not say I truly realised the appeal of the Imouto.
 I might not have an Imouto, but I do have an Oniichan, so incest was one of those majorly squicky topics I did not want mentioned under my roof.

 But now I know.
 Now I see the truth.
 The perfectly innocent, pure allure of one’s little sister tempting you into iniquity.
 Imouto is the One True Way.